Andrés Barbero: Public life

-Andrés Barbero inherited from his father the inclination to work and the virtue of jealous goods administrator.

 Death and legacy

-Barbero, single and with no offspring, died on February 14, 1951.
-The Paraguayan Government decreed a national mourning the day of his death.
+Barbero, single and with no children, died on February 14, 1951.
+The Paraguayan Government decreed the day of his death one of national mourning.

-The Barbero sisters donated all his goods to the La Piedad Foundation, created in honor to him.
-This respectable institution allows keeping in force the different associations that gather men that search the improvement of the social and cultural conditions of the citizenship, in time of paying homage to the humanitarian and solidarity of its creator.
+The Barbero sisters donated all his goods to the La Piedad Foundation, created in his honor.

-In Asunción, there is a modest monument that evokes Dr. Barbero's figure in Artigas Avenue and Brasil Street.
+In Asunción, there is a monument that evokes Dr. Barbero's figure in Artigas Avenue and Brasil Street.